choojs/choo/README.md

 `choo` cleanly structures internal data flow, so that all pieces of logic can be combined into a nice, cohesive machine.
-Internally all logic lives within `models` that contain several properties. `subscriptions` are functions that are called at startup and have `send()` passed in, so they act as read-only sources of data. `effects` react to changes, perform an `action` and can then post the results. `reducers` take data, modify it, and update the internal `state`.
+Internally all logic lives within `models` that contain several properties. `subscriptions` are functions that are called at DOM ready and have `send()` passed in, so they act as read-only sources of data. `effects` react to changes, perform an `action` and can then post the results. `reducers` take data, modify it, and update the internal `state`.